dentarg/auth0-blog/_posts/2017-07-13-developing-secure-restful-apis-with-spring-boot.markdown

 - the `username` that will be used by users to identify themselves,
 - and the `password` which works as a passphrase to check the user identity.

 To manage the persistence layer of this entity, we will create an interface called `ApplicationUserRepository`.
-This interface will be an extension of [`JpaRepository`](http://docs.spring.io/spring-data/jpa/docs/current/api/org/springframework/data/jpa/repository/JpaRepository.html)—which gives us access to some common methods like [`save`](http://docs.spring.io/spring-data/jpa/docs/current/api/org/springframework/data/jpa/repository/JpaRepository.html#save)—and will be created in the same package of the `User` class:
+This interface will be an extension of [`JpaRepository`](http://docs.spring.io/spring-data/jpa/docs/current/api/org/springframework/data/jpa/repository/JpaRepository.html)—which gives us access to some common methods like [`save`](http://docs.spring.io/spring-data/jpa/docs/current/api/org/springframework/data/jpa/repository/JpaRepository.html#save)—and will be created in the same package of the `ApplicationUser` class:

 ```java
 package com.auth0.samples.authapi.user;